 II.
 ENGR 695 Seminar in Research Methods (0 credits)

 - ENGR 695 Seminar in Research Methods

-Students must complete a minimum of 12 credits of electives.
+Students must complete a minimum of 9 credits of electives.
 The ESM program electives that students can select from are listed below.
-Students can select up to 2 elective courses (6 credits) from other M.Sc. programs at KUST subject to the approval of their research advisor.
+Students can also select up to two elective courses (6 credits) from other MSc programs in the College of Engineering at KU, subject to the approval of their research advisor.

 – ESMA 601 System Architecture

 – ESMA 607 Management and Entrepreneurship for Engineers

 – ESMA 618 Strategic Management of Technology and Innovation

 – ESMA 621 Production, Operations and Inventory Management